britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 afraid of meeting some one on the stairs.
 But every one is in the streets, and they have gone to see the illumination.
-I thought of that balcony: just to look out a little is better than nothing.
-(Listens again a moment.)
-Every now and then it increases.
-(Goes to the window, but seeing Mrs. Costello outside comes back.)
-Ah, there’s some one there; and with this old wrapper…
+I thought of that balcony: just to look out a little is better than nothing. <i>(Listens again a moment.)</i> Every now and then it increases.  <i>(Goes to the window, but seeing Mrs. Costello outside comes back.)</i> Ah, there’s some one there; and with this old wrapper...
-(Looking at her dressing-gown.)
-Perhaps the night air isn’t good for me; the doctor forbids the night air.
-Ah, what a pity It’s the last evening (Goes to the window again, and while she stands there a waiter throws open the door and ushers in Winterbourne, who at first does not see her.)
+<i>(Looking at her dressing-gown.)</i> Perhaps the night air isn’t good
+for me; the doctor forbids the night air.
+Ah, what a pity It’s the last evening! <i>(Goes to the window again, and while she stands there a waiter throws open the door and ushers in Winterbourne, who at first does not see her.)</i>

-WAITER.
-The ladies are here, sir.
-(Surprised not to find them.)
-Excuse me.
+WAITER: The ladies are here, sir. <i>(Surprised not to find them.)</i> Excuse me.
 I saw them come in with Mr. Reverdy, but they have gone out again.

-WINTERBOURNE.
-It’s not those ladies I want.
+WINTERBOURNE: It’s not those ladies I want.
 Please to ask Madame de Katkoff if she can see me.

-THE WAITER.
-Won’t you go up to her sitting-room?
+THE WAITER: Won’t you go up to her sitting-room?
 She has a great many guests.

-WINTERBOURNE, annoyed.
-A great many guests?
+WINTERBOURNE, <i>annoyed:</i> A great many guests?

-THE WAITER.
-A party of friends, who have come to see the fete from one of her windows.
+THE WAITER: A party of friends, who have come to see the fete from one of her windows.
 Her parlor is in the Square, and the view is even finer than from here.

-WINTERBOURNE.
-I know all about her parlor.
-(Aside.)
-It’s hateful to see her with a lot of others!
-(Aloud.)
-Ask her if she will kindly speak to me here.
+WINTERBOURNE: I know all about her parlor. <i>(Aside.)</i> It’s hateful to see her with a lot of others! <i>(Aloud.)</i> Ask her if she will kindly speak to me here.

-THE WAITER.
-Ah, you lose a great deal, sir!
-(Exit.)
+THE WAITER: Ah, you lose a great deal, sir! <i>(Exit.)</i>

-WINTERBOURNE.
-The servants in this place are impossible; the young Randolph has demoralized them all!
-That’s the same fellow who, last summer, wanted to give me a definition of my aunt.
-(Seeing Daisy.)
-Ah, that poor creature!
-(Aloud.)
-I am afraid I am intruding on you here.
+WINTERBOURNE: The servants in this place are impossible; the young Randolph has demoralized them all!
+That’s the same fellow who, last summer, wanted to give me a definition of my aunt. <i>(Seeing Daisy.)</i> Ah, that poor creature! <i>(Aloud.)</i> I am afraid I am intruding on you here.

-DAISY, coming forward.
-You have as good a right here as I. I don’t think I have any.
+DAISY, <i>coming forward:</i> You have as good a right here as I. I don’t think I have any.

-WINTERBOURNE.
-You mean as an invalid?
+WINTERBOURNE: You mean as an invalid?
 I am very happy to see you better.

-DAISY.
-Thank you.
+DAISY: Thank you.
 I’m very well.

-WINTERBOURNE.
-I asked about you every day.
+WINTERBOURNE: I asked about you every day.

-DAISY.
-They never told me.
+DAISY: They never told me.

-WINTERBOURNE.
-That was your faithful courier!
+WINTERBOURNE: That was your faithful courier!

-DAISY.
-He was so frightened at my illness that he couldn’t remember anything.
+DAISY: He was so frightened at my illness that he couldn’t remember anything.

-WINTERBOURNE.
-Oh, yes, he was terribly afraid he should lose you.
+WINTERBOURNE: Oh, yes, he was terribly afraid he should lose you.
 For a couple of days it was very serious.

-DAISY.
-How do you know that?
+DAISY: How do you know that?

-WINTERBOUBNE.
-I asked the doctor.
+WINTERBOUBNE: I asked the doctor.

-DAISY, aside.
-He’s very strange.
+DAISY, <i>aside:</i> He’s very strange.
 Why should he care?

-WINTERBOURNE.
-He said you had done what might kill you.
+WINTERBOURNE: He said you had done what might kill you.

-DAISY.
-At the Coliseum?
+DAISY: At the Coliseum?

-WINTERBOURNE.
-At the Coliseum.
+WINTERBOURNE: At the Coliseum.

-DAISY.
-Why didn’t you tell me that, when you saw me there?
+DAISY: Why didn’t you tell me that, when you saw me there?

-WINTERBOURNE.
-Because you had an adviser in whom you have much more faith.
+WINTERBOURNE: Because you had an adviser in whom you have much more faith.

-MISS DURANT. *(maybe DAISY here)*
-Mr. Giovanelli?
+DAISY<sub>1</sub>: Mr. Giovanelli?
 Oh, it’s not his fault.
 He begged me to come away.

 WINTERBOURNE.
 If you didn’t mind him, you wouldn’t have minded me.